ICOS-Carbon-Portal/meta/README.md

 ### Registering the metadata package

 The first step of the 2-step upload workflow is preparing and uploading a metadata package for your data object.
-The package is a JSON document whose exact content may vary somewhat depending on the data object's ICOS data level.
+The package is a JSON document whose exact content depends on the data object's ICOS data level.
 For example, for L0 the metadata has the following format:

 ```json
 {